oiramu/cheetah-engine/README.md

 ---

-For more information check the in code documentation of the engine
+For more information check the in code documentation of the engine.

+If you have any problems with the engine code or documentation please don't forget to write the issue.

 **ATT: Carlos Rodriguez 2018.**